How Heath Ledger Unraveled Weeks Before His Death, ‘I Am Heath Ledger’ Documentary Coming Soon

 “I think it was tough for him to keep up with who he was.”

 In addition to being a dialect coach who lived and worked with the star when he was filming The Imaginarium of Doctor Parnassus, Gerry Grennell was also a friend to Heath.
 He described the unraveled star as exhausted.
-He claimed that in addition to battling a lingering pneumonia-type illness Ledger was both mentally and physically exhausted.
+He claimed that in addition to battling a lingering pneumonia-type illness, Ledger was both mentally and physically exhausted.
 Ledger was taking sleeping pills, but getting a good night’s rest was still something that seemed just out of reach.

 “I would hear him wandering around the apartment and I’d get up and say, ‘Come on, man, get back to bed, you have to work tomorrow.
 He said, ‘I can’t sleep, man.'”

 According to Gerry, Heath’s mood was very low during his final weeks as his life as a superstar took a toll on him.
-He claimed that Ledger was struggling because he missed his family, his former girlfriend, and his two-year-old daughter Matilda.
+He claimed that Ledger was struggling because he missed his family, his former girlfriend, and his 2-year-old daughter Matilda.

 “He missed his girl, he missed his family, he missed his little girl — he desperately wanted to see her and hold her and play with her.
 He was desperately unhappy, desperately sad.”